-The filtering-and-matching algorithm (see Appendix~\ref{app:filter}) is fairly standard in several LP-based methods for median-type problems (see e.g.~\cite{byrka2018constant,chakrabarty2019approximation,charikar2012dependent}).
-It is worth noting that, while we define the objective value of~\ref{lp-median} using reduced cost functions $\mathfrak{D}$ with respect to the weights, the filtering algorithm is completely oblivious of the weights and only uses the underlying metric $d$.
+On the partition $P_t$, we discuss the differences between our Algorithm \ref{algo:med:filter} and the algorithm used by Charikar and Li~\cite{charikar2012dependent}.
+In each time step $t$, Charikar and Li use a simple greedy algorithm on the filtered client set $C_t'$, matching the closest unmatched pair in $C_t'$ whenever possible, thus leaving at most one client in $C_t'$ unmatched.
+In our algorithm, we first compute for every $j\in C_t'$ its nearest neighbor $n_j^\pt\in C_t'$; whenever there exists an unmatched $j$ such that $n_j^\pt$ is also unmatched, we choose $j$ which minimizes $d(j,n_j^\pt)$ among such choices and match the two.
+Notice that this process may leave an arbitrary number of clients in $C_t'$ unmatched and they all end up in singleton pairs.

-\subparagraph*{Network construction:} We construct an instance of network flow $\network$, and embed the LP solution as a fractional flow $\fracflow$.
-The network $\network$ consists of a source $\source$, a sink $\sink$ and $6T$ intermediate layers $L_1,L_2,\ldots,L_{6T}$ arranged in a linear fashion.
+The motivation in our algorithm to leave many clients unmatched, is that by restricting them to singleton pairs, the additional rerouting cost incurred in the post-processing phase (see the next section) is much easier to bound.
+In fact, we are not certain whether the original matching in~\cite{charikar2012dependent} can result in a good approximate solution under our rounding framework.
+It is also worth noting that, while we define the objective of \ref{lp-median} using reduced cost functions in $\mathfrak{D}$ that simulate the ordered service cost, Algorithm \ref{algo:med:filter} is completely oblivious of them and only uses the underlying metric $d$.